 How does it work?
 Designed correctly, particles dispersed in a nematic phase give rise to defect lines which connect and entangle throughout the nematic phase.
 The defect lines carry a line tension such that the storage modulus is proportional to the number of disclination lines and viscosity is enhanced because the nematic phase becomes restricted within small monodomains.
 A strong gel is formed without shear, however once the gel yields, the viscosity approaches that of the background nematic phase (close to the solvent).

 Please contact us if you are interested in receiving more information about this technology.
-We have prepared a Non-Confidential Disclosure document which can be made available upon request.
-If you would like to engage further, we would be delighted to participate in collaborative research or consultancy with you to create a bespoke formulation for your applications, based on DAIN technology, and we are experienced in supporting companies with writing grant applications to Innovate UK and other funding bodies.
+We would be delighted to participate in collaborative research or consultancy with you to create a bespoke formulation for your applications, based on DAIN technology, and we are experienced in supporting companies with writing grant applications to Innovate UK and other funding bodies.
 Edinburgh Innovations is ready to support us with contracts, finance and funding applications.